kartiktoogoated/2d-metaverse/README.md

 The 2D Metaverse app provides a simple yet engaging platform where users can:
 - Communicate in real-time.
 - Explore a visually appealing 2D virtual world.
-- Personalize their experience with customizable avatars and interactive elements.

 ## Features